-To say that the Google Pixelbook is a strong performer isn’t going to surprise anyone, but that is exactly the case.
-Honestly, we wouldn’t accept anything less from such an expensive Chromebook, especially considering how lightweight of an operating system Chrome is.
+To say that the Google Pixelbook is a strong Chromebook contender isn’t going to surprise anyone, but that is exactly the case.
+Honestly, we wouldn’t accept anything less from such a pricey Chromebook, especially considering how lightweight of an operating system Chrome is.

 Here’s how the Google Pixelbook performed in our suite of benchmark tests:

 Mozilla Kraken: 1,202ms